maorkavod/pokedex/README.md

 npm start
 ```

 ### At this point, the application is running on your machine.
 You can access it at http://localhost:3000.
-The backend and frontend are running in different processes.

 ## Preview